Full width project banner image

 Entry condition reports and bond lodgement

-A thorough entry condition report protects the landlord and tenant from incorrect claims.
+An entry condition report protects the landlord and tenant from incorrect claims.
 The property manager may complete the report and sign it.
 A copy is provided to the tenant by the date of occupancy.
 The report should include extensive photo or video evidence.

-The tenant pays a rental bond covering four weeks' rent.
+The tenant pays a rental bond for four weeks' rent.
 The property manager lodges this with the Residential Tenancies Authority within ten days.
 The tenant will then be given the keys to the property.

 Inspections and ongoing management